 Nowadays, a free night at the hotel costs 25,000 Marriott points per night, which is even cheaper than before given that Starpoints were converted to Marriott points at a 1:3 ratio during the merger.

-Anyway, the hotel is part of Suzhou Center, one of the city’s newest developments, and it’s situated adjacent to the site’s gorgeous mall complex.
+The hotel is part of Suzhou Center, one of the city’s newest developments, and it’s situated adjacent to the site’s gorgeous mall complex.
 It’s a few blocks east is the glimmering Jinji Lake, of which you can enjoy spectacular views from the hotel’s higher floors.

 After catching the high-speed train into town and having dinner with Jessica’s family, we arrived at the hotel late at night.
 The exterior facade is simply stunning, and the glittering W signage is instantly recognizable.